Mushroom Wellington is a gorgeous, delicious, protein-rich centerpiece for a memorable holiday dinner table.

 • teaspoon black pepper

-• 10 to 14 ounces puff pastry refrigerated or frozen and thawed
+• 10 to 14-ounce puff pastry sheet refrigerated or frozen and thawed

 Instructions

-Make diagonal cuts on the side of the puff pastry sheet (about 1-Inch / 2.5 cm wide).
+Make diagonal cuts on the sides of the puff pastry sheet (about 1 inch / 2.5 cm wide).

-• Arrange mushroom filling in the center leaving some space at the margins and compact it with your hands or with a spoon.
+Arrange the mushroom filling in the center, leaving some space at the margins, and compact it with your hands or a spoon.

 • Fold in the strips to create a cross-hatch pattern and wrap the filling.